paradell/cv/README.md

 *Achievements:*
  * Creation of a Continous Delivery framework used in all projects
- * Creation of a set of utils for Apache Spark to reuse code in every repository in Data Innovation.
+ * Creation of a set of utils for Apache Spark to reuse code in every repository in Data Innovation(**di-sparkutils**).
  * Added automated tests in Big Data pipelines and Machine Learning models.